 For more information see the mattress and sex comparison.

 Sleep Number beds, unlike most other beds, require assembly.
 Most owners, but not all, say that assembly is easy and takes about 40-90 minutes depending on whether one or two people are involved.

-Care should be taken with assembly as owner experience data suggests that poor assembly can cause the bed to not function properly and be uncomfortable.
-In fact, poor assembly may be a significant cause of owner dissatisfaction.
+Care should be taken with assembly as owner experience data suggests that poor assembly can cause the bed to not function properly and / or be uncomfortable.
+In fact, improper assembly may be a significant cause of owner dissatisfaction.

 Upon delivery, for an additional fee, the bed can be assembled by professionals.

 No more than 3% of owners report finding mold in their Sleep Number bed, usually between the foam and air chambers.
 A small number of these owners report feeling ill because of the mold.
-Mold / mildew problems in a Sleep Number bed is a widely publicized and discussed issue.
-However, the number of owners who have a mold problem, or at least are aware of having such a problem, is small based on our collected data involving over 1,600 owners.
+Mold / mildew problems in a Sleep Number bed is a well publicized and discussed issue.
+However, the number of owners who have a mold problem, or at least are aware of having such a problem, is small based on our collected data involving over 1,650 owners.

 Sleep Number beds have a 25-year limited warranty.

 Sleep Number bed owners overall give the warranty a below-average rating mainly because non-prorated coverage ends after just the second year of ownership.
-(Non-prorated coverage means the customer pays nothing for repairs / replacement, while prorated means the customer pays partial cost.)
+(Non-prorated coverage means that the customer pays nothing for repairs / replacement, while prorated means the customer pays partial cost.)
 Owners also tend to be disappointed that the warranty does not cover comfort layer compression and flattening – a somewhat common problem.